mike-barber/electron-neon-rust/README.md

 # Rust, Neon, Electron

 I wanted to create a working example, particularly one that would work on Windows.

-This repo is forked from https://github.com/electron/electron-quick-start and I have added to it following the instructions on the Neon site: https://neon-bindings.com/docs/electron-apps/
+* This repo is forked from https://github.com/electron/electron-quick-start
+* I have added to it following the instructions on the Neon site: https://neon-bindings.com/docs/electron-apps/

 ## Testing